 The dawn of SETI

 As a serious scientific enterprise, SETI began in 1959 with two independent events.
-The first was the publication of a paper in which Cornell researchers Philip Morrison and Guiseppe Cocconi discussed the suitability of radio waves as a communication medium, man's newly-acquired ability to eavesdrop on interstellar radio conversations, and the optimum frequency at which to conduct a search (see Morrison and Cocconi Conjecture).
+The first was the publication of a paper in which Cornell researchers Philip Morrison and Guiseppe Cocconi discussed the suitability of radio waves as a communication medium, man's newly-acquired ability to eavesdrop on interstellar radio conversations, and the optimum frequency at which to conduct a search.
 They argued that:

 If signals are present, the means of detecting them is now at hand.
 Few will deny the profound importance, practical and philosophical, which the detection of interstellar communications will have.
 We therefore feel that a discriminating search for signals deserves a considerable effort.
 The probability of success is difficult to estimate; but if we never search, the chance of success is zero.